-Primary is excited to announce our new permanent location, a hybrid exhibition space and private residence, designed by the architectural group K/R (John Kennen & Terence Riley), located in the burgeoning neighborhood of Little River, Miami.
+Primary is excited to announce our new home.
+This private residence, designed by the architectural group K/R (John Kennen & Terence Riley), is located in the burgeoning neighborhood of Little River, Miami.

 In this digital age, as society speeds toward singularity, we constantly romanticize communal moments.
 Our personal search for touches of humanity remains difficult but not entirely out of reach.
 Primary strives to build an intimate alternative to the systematic commercial aspects of the contemporary art space, a sanctuary for ourselves, our families, our patrons, and our artists.

 We watch as mega galleries power through with massive growth and we understand the increasingly challenging commitment emerging galleries make as they dig in on discovering new talent.
 As arguments carry on surrounding the need for traditional brick and mortar, we are here, exploring new ideas on the subject of live/work, affirming our long term dedication to contemporary art in the city that cultivated us.